blazium-engine/blazium-docs/tutorials/navigation/navigation_debug_tools.rst

 .. image:: img/navigation_debug_toggle.png

-In Godot debug builds the navigation debug can also be toggled through the NavigationServer singletons from scripts.
+In Blazium debug builds the navigation debug can also be toggled through the NavigationServer singletons from scripts.

 .. tabs::
  .. code-tab:: gdscript GDScript